-Guide for the Generation of Gene Knock-outs by Targeted Deletions
+Guide for the Generation of Gene Knock-outs by Targeted Deletions or Insertions

 This guide illustrates how to make a complete gene knock-out or in other terms, a null-allele.
 This can be achieved by deleting parts of the target gene that effect essential functions.
 In contrast, early frame-shift mutations generated by one sgRNA often result in incomplete knock-outs, or in other terms, hypomorphs [Ref].